RWhiteDwarf/blog/content/post/2021/functions.md

 ## Background

 This is the first post of R with White Dwarf and I decided to start this blog with a basic tutorial.
-There is already a lot of information in the web about getting started with R. With a simple google search you can easily find info on how to install it, how to use R studio or other text editor, learn about the basic functions and concepts, what is a vector, a data frame, how to use them, etc. Therefore, I decided to start with a topic that is also basic but slightly less common: Functions.
+There is already a lot of information in the web about getting started with R. With a simple google search you can easily find info on how to install it, how to use R studio or other text editor, learn about the basic functions and concepts, what is a vector, a data frame, how to use them, etc. Therefore, I decided to start with a topic that is also basic and fundamental but slightly less common: Functions.

-How to create a function is not an easy topic for non-programmers and non-mathematicians, Myself I have a background in ecology and when I started using R for my statistical analysis I was avoiding using functions at all cost, while most of my colleagues where avoiding R fully.
+How to create a function is not an easy topic for non-programmers and non-mathematicians, Myself I have a background in Ecology and when I started using R for my statistical analysis I was avoiding using functions at all cost, while most of my colleagues where avoiding R fully.
 Many people has the idea that, as a programming language, R is really difficult to use and it should be left for the initiated ones.
 They end up using user interface based-software which assumes not only that the user doesn't know about programming, but also about statistics.
-It limits the possibilities of what you can do with your data and as a result, it limits also what you can learn.
+It makes things easy for the user but also limits the possibilities of what you can do with your data and as a result, it also what you can learn.

-In today's world, it is important to to have at least a basic understanding of programming. **[DEVELOP MORE HERE]**
+In today's world, it is important to to have at least a basic understanding of programming.
+Learning how to write simple functions in R will widen your perception about R and programming by showing you that it is actually easy.
+I am writing this post especially for all the people who are not programmers, not statisticians and are thinking to learn R. By the end of the post I hope that you can agree with me that writing functions in R is not difficult.

 ## How to write functions in R

-Using R is not difficult and creating functions the same.
 Basically, when we use R we are using functions all the time.
-When you want to obtain the summation of values, or the mean or standard deviation, you are simply calling a function to do that.
+When you want to obtain the summation of values, or the mean or standard deviation, you can simply call a function to do that

 ```r
 values <- c(2, 3, 4, 5)